 Britannia at her new home.It was an emotional moment for me to finally emerge into the Neuse River-Pamlico Sound, and feel a welcoming wind from the east to greet me.
 We even set a jib and the ˜tweenmast staysail to carry us the last 15 miles to the entrance to Fairfield Harbour and Britannia’s mooring.
 We entered the inner lagoon at 1500 on 5th May 2022.The route chart so expertly done by Kevin.

-I would like to thank all the crew for their help in bringing Britannia to her new home.
+I would like to publicly thank all the crew for their help in bringing Britannia to her new home.
 Particularly the sterling work Bob and Kevin did with the engine failure.
 Also Kevin’s superb navigation and the lovely photographs taken by Kim.
-There were many frustrating weeks when I was unable to coordinate a crew with a weather window, when Kati and I considered bringing the boat up on our own but I'm pleased we didn't.
+There had been many frustrating weeks when I was unable to coordinate a crew with a weather window, and Kati and I had even considered bringing the boat up on our own, but I'm pleased we didn't.
 Oh! and thanks also to the Gulf Stream, without which we would probably still be out there.

 A split-pin on the yard gooseneck had sheared, probably due to the heavy rolling and caused the connection to part.
 I only had to replace a spring latch to be able to re-hoist the yard.
 The trouble was I had to wait for it to come from France.